-Like its polar opposite, Antarctica, the tilt of the Earth ensures that at the extremes of summer the sun never dips below the horizon ensuring days of 24 hour daylight – hence The Land of the Midnight Sun.
-In stark contrast the sun never crawls above the horizon in winter meaning perpetual night.
-However, this may not mean complete darkness, the crisp, clear air reflecting the moon’s glow onto the bright snow below.
-Perhaps the Northern Lights, Aurora Borealis, may also cast their magical blue, purple, pink, lilac and green light across the landscape as they weave their spectacular, ethereal dance in the skies above.
+Like its polar opposite, Antarctica, the tilt of the Earth ensures that in the extremes of summer the sun never dips below the horizon, guaranteeing days of 24-hour daylight – hence it's nickname, The Land of the Midnight Sun.
+In stark contrast, the sun never crawls above the horizon in winter, resulting in perpetual night.
+However, this may not mean complete darkness, with the crisp, clear air reflecting the moon’s glow onto the bright snow below.
+Perhaps the northern lights, Aurora Borealis, may also cast their magical blue, purple, pink, lilac and green light across the landscape as they weave their spectacular, ethereal dance in the skies above.
 The seasons also determine the extent of the ice expanse, with the ocean freezing in winter and thawing through the summer.

-The summer months between June and September are the best time to visit the magnificent Arctic Circle - when it’s at its most hospitable.
-In midwinter, however, adventurous travellers head north to witness the amazing dance of the spectral Northern Lights.
+If you are booking an Arctic cruise, then the summer months between June and September are the best time to visit the magnificent Arctic Circle - when it’s at its most hospitable.
+In midwinter, however, adventurous travellers head north to witness the amazing dance of the spectral northern lights.